U.S., Iran may be enemies; at World Cup they work together

 | RIO DE JANEIRO

-RIO DE JANEIRO There may be no better indication of world football governing body FIFA's power than the ability to make the United States and Iran work together.
+RIO DE JANEIRO There may be no better indication of world soccer governing body FIFA's power than the ability to make the United States and Iran work together.

 The two countries have not had diplomatic relations for 34 years, but referees from the U.S. and Iranian football federations officiated together on Saturday at the Colombia-Greece World Cup Group C match in Belo Horizonte.